 Training, qualifications & experience

-I have experience of working with adults with a wide range of issues including: Suicidal thoughts, depression, anxiety and stress, trauma, self-harm, isolation, relationship problems, work related problems and personality disorders.
+I have experience of working with adults with a wide range of issues including: Suicidal thoughts, depression, anxiety and stress, trauma, self-harm, isolation, relationship problems, gender identity ,work related problems and personality disorders.

 - Diploma in Therapeutic Counselling Level 4

 - BACP (British Association of Counsellors & Psychotherapists) – Certificate Of Proficiency.

 I also hold a Diploma of Higher Education in Housing Professional Studies and a Level 4 Certificate in Education and Training.

 Prior to beginning my journey as a counsellor, I worked as a Manager in a Local Government Housing Service and as a Family Support Worker in a Local Government Children and Families Service.